-New Zealander Mitch Evans made his ABB FIA Formula E debut with Jaguar Racing in 2016 when the British team returned to racing.
-In his second season with the team Mitch was widely seen as one of the quickest drivers on the grid and in season five Mitch translated this into his first win for Jaguar Racing at the Rome E-Prix in April 2019.
-In season six Evans secured a pole position and podium in Santiago, a dominant victory in Mexico City and created desert storm in Marrakesh with a history-making drive through the field.
-He finished season six in seventh place in the driver standings.
+New Zealander Mitch Evans made his ABB FIA Formula E Championship debut with Jaguar TCS Racing in 2016 when the British team returned to racing.
+Mitch was swiftly seen as one of the quickest drivers on the grid and in season five Mitch translated this into his first win for Jaguar TCS Racing at the Rome E-Prix in April 2019.
+In season six Evans continued his success securing a pole position and podium in Santiago, a dominant victory in Mexico City and created ‘desert storm’ in Marrakesh with a history-making, 18-overtake drive through the field.

 Mitch started karting at the age of six and won the NZ Grand Prix at 16.
 Mentored by former F1 racer Mark Webber, the young driver went on to win the 2012 GP3 title.
 Moving to GP2 in 2013 and at just 18 years of age, while still a rookie, Mitch became the youngest driver in GP2 history to stand on the podium after finishing third in Sepang, Malaysia.
 More success followed in 2015 when Mitch finished second at the 24 hours in Sepang Malaysia.
 His older brother Simon won the second season of the Jaguar I-PACE eTROPHY series in 2020.